fruityloops1/smo-practice/README.md

 ## Building

-Build has only been tested on WSL2 running Ubuntu 20.04.1.
+Build has only been tested on Arch Linux

 Just run:
 ```